sencha/code-guidelines/Readable_JavaScript.md

 On the other hand, Sencha also advocates for using as much white space as necessary to make your code easier to read.

+### Benefits of Consistency

+One technique Sencha recommends is to maintain spaces before the parentheses of function declarations but not for function calls.
+This allows text searches to more easily find calls to functions separately from their declartions.

+For example:

+    function foo () { // Note the space between "foo" and "("
+        return 42;
+    }

+    var x = foo();  // Note no space between "foo" and "("

+Now searches for "foo(" will find only the calls to `foo`.

+Another technique Sencha recommends is to place no space between the name of an object property and the `:` (again for benefits in text search).

+For example:

+    Ext.define('Ext.panel.Panel', {
+        collapse: function () ...
+    });

+Searches for "collapse:" will find implementations of `collapse` and not invocations.
+Conversely for "collapse(".

 ## <a name="Line_Length" />Line Length

 Not everyone agrees with the specific limit for characters-per-line, but Sencha generally tries to limit line length.